Local Linting

 Last updated

 After initializing Trunk, you can begin scanning for issues in your repo, and decide whether to fix them up front, fix them incrementally as you code, or ignore irrelevant suggestions.
-This page walks through the process of fixing existing issues.
+This page walks through the process of linting locally and fixing existing issues.

-If you only want to prevent new issues from new code changes, skip to Prevent New Issues.
+If you only want to prevent new issues from new code changes, skip to Linting in CI.

-After initializing Trunk Code Quality, you can run linters and formatters to look for existing issues.
+After initializing Trunk Code Quality, you can run all tools on all files to look for existing issues.
 You can run Trunk on all files in your repo with this command.
 This will output all issues detected by every linter enabled in your project.

 There are different approaches to dealing with existing issues, such as running format